Defiant Behavior- How to reduce the power struggles.

 This is a classic example of a power struggle.
 Many children go through a phase of testing their parents to see how much they can get away with and who’s really in charge.
 Also, young children lack the communication skills needed to express their frustration so they show it through defiant behavior.

-There are 3 things parents can do to reduce power struggles
+There are 3 things parents can do to reduce power struggles in their family.

 1. Be aware of patterns — knowing when a power struggle typically occurs helps the parent be ready to re-direct a misbehavior.